SWARMHAUL REFERENCE REPUTATION SYSTEM

 1.4 Skewed ramps — gaining is hard, losing is fast

 • Losing reputation can happen in a single interaction.
-A single bad signal — HTTP 500 from an API, invalid signature, expired credential, contract breach — causes a large, immediate drop.
+A single bad signal — invalid signature, expired credential, contract breach — causes a large, immediate drop.
 Severe violations drop the score to near-zero instantly.

-This asymmetry is what makes the system Sybil-resistant and socially honest: spinning up a new identity to escape bad reputation is pointless because building a new identity up takes significant time and effort, while destroying one takes seconds.
+This asymmetry is what makes the system Sybil-resistant: spinning up a new identity to escape bad reputation is pointless because building a new identity takes significant time, while destroying one takes seconds.

 1.5 No cartels by construction

-Because each actor has their own DB and trust is emergent from direct (or transitively-trusted) interactions, there is no single point that a colluding group can capture.
-Actor 1 can have bad reputation with every actor except Actor 2, and if Actor 1 and Actor 2 have a strong interaction history with good outcomes, Actor 2's local rank for Actor 1 remains high — and that ranking is as legitimate as any other actor's contrary opinion.
+Because each actor has their own DB, there is no single point that a colluding group can capture.
+Actor 1 can have bad reputation with every actor except Actor 2, and if they have a strong interaction history, Actor 2's local rank for Actor 1 remains high — and that ranking is as legitimate as any contrary opinion.

 ReputationEntry {